MichaelDurfey/bloomingcats/README.md

 You can see SSR in action by navigating to the different routes `/', '/game' and '/rules' Witness the different route based chunks being requested dynamically at runtime and also attached via script tag server side!

-To see how I made this client-side app SSR capable check out my past few commits on this branch.
+To see how I made this client-side app SSR capable, check out my past few commits on this branch.
 This also shows how I added in SSR code splitting and also Differential Serving.

 ## Happy coding